HOW TO CONVINCE A POTENTIAL DISTRIBUTOR, WEB SHOP OR RETAILER TO WORK WITH YOU?

 How to draft your distributor presentation?

 Just as with pitching for an investor, there is a structure for presenting your product to a potential distributor or retailer.
 Below you can see a table of contents, plus an example of a distributor presentation.
-We will provide you with a template for your own situation.
+Based on this you can make adjustments for your situation.
 For example, if you want a distributor who sells your product with account managers or sales representatives, then you don’t use rotation per outlet but turnover per salesperson.

 Table of contents